 Many of the jobs listed are actually full time or internship positions.
 But you can use site filters to narrow down results to freelance positions only.
 You can also search worldwide, or only show results in a specific geographic area.

-The BloggingPro job board is a great place specifically for freelance writers to find blogging gigs.
-It’s one of the many freelance writing websites I used to check when I first started looking for writing gigs.
+The BloggingPro job board is a great place specifically for new freelance writers to find blogging gigs.
+It’s one of the many freelance writing sites I used to check when I first started looking for writing gigs.
 It also sometimes includes gigs in editing or journalism.

 Jobs posted on the board are not vetted.
 There’s no sign up process, and when you apply, you’re working directly with the client.
 So it’s good to do your own investigation into whether the client is legitimate before starting to work.
 That said, BloggingPro does charge businesses a fee to display jobs on the site.
 So that weeds out a lot of low quality or scam jobs.